binkley/oracle-plsql-unit-testing/README.md

 - `PUNIT_TEST.run_tests(package_name STRING, boolean die_if_failed DEFAULT true)`

-It is a workaround for Oracle discarding output if any part or subpart of a program does not complete normally.
+It is a workaround for my version of Oracle discarding output if any part or subpart of a program does not complete normally.
 Regular behavior of `run_tests` is to reraise any exception or test failure so that compilation of tested code fails.
 This lets failing tests keep bad code out of the database.

 However, finding what tests failed is challenging.
 In that case, set `die_if_failed` to `false` to see which test(s) failed.
 An alternative